fpjohnston/TECO-64/doc/conventions.md

 ##### Numeric Values and Flags

 TECO has many special numeric values and flags which are accessible through TECO commands.
-Some of these values, such as the text buffer pointer, reflect the state of TECO.
+Some of these values, such as the edit buffer pointer, reflect the state of TECO.
 Others control TECO’s behavior in various ways.